Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

   setTimeout(function() {

        let x;
-       x = 0; // change this value and test in debugger
+       x = 0; // change this value and test

        if (x) {
          // Fetched the value - Let's resolve the promise